 | Late August | Last of the Ratols | Final opportunity until next year |

-Pre-ordering tip: Anwar Ratol sells out faster than any other variety.
-At MMA Farms, we recommend pre-ordering 2-3 weeks before expected harvest.
-See our [ordering guide](/blog/how-to-order-mangoes-online-pakistan/) for details.
+Ordering tip: Anwar Ratol sells out faster than any other variety.
+At MMA Farms, we recommend ordering 2-3 weeks before each variety's dispatch date.
+See our ordering guide for details.

 The Ratol Experience